TimeWarpEngineering/timewarp-simple-icons/README.md

 ## Contact

 Sometimes the GitHub notifications get lost in the shuffle.
-If you file an [issue](https://github.com/TimeWarpEngineering/timewarp-simple-icons/issues) and don't get a response in a timely manner feel free to ping on our [Discord server](https://discord.gg/A55JARGKKP).
+If you file an [issue](https://github.com/TimeWarpEngineering/timewarp-simple-icons/issues) and don't get a response in a timely manner feel free to contact us on our [Discord server](https://discord.gg/A55JARGKKP).

 [![Discord](https://img.shields.io/discord/715274085940199487?logo=discord)](https://discord.gg/7F4bS2T)